rafael-hsm/resume/README.md

-# Template de Currículo
+# Template Resume

-Template em HTML e CSS para um breve hands on durante a Master Class "Criando um Currículo de Sucesso - O Passo a Passo em Tempo Real".
+Template in HTML and CSS for a brief hands on during the Master Class "Creating a Seccessful Resume - The Step by step in Real Time".